pepscrub/frontend-coding-test/README.md

 ## Submitting your solution

-Please push your solution to a github repository.
+Please create your own github repository and push this solution to it.

-Ideally, create an initial commit of the supplied code on main, then submit your changes as a Pull Request.
+Ideally, create an initial commit of this supplied code on main, then submit your changes as a Pull Request.

 If you'd prefer the repository to remain private, invite @simon-lang as a collaborator when you're ready for me to review.

 ## What we are looking for

 Write a story with interaction tests that show how the functionality works.
-Do not worry about browser navigation (e.g. useQueryParams)

 Your implementation does NOT need to be fully comparable to the versions on lens.org in either functionality or design.

+Do not worry about browser navigation (e.g. useQueryParams) - it only needs to be visible through Storybook.

 If you choose to implement analysis functionality note that [recharts](https://recharts.org/en-US/) is already installed, but you don't necessarily need to use it.